nlthuong/pokedex/README.md

 - Reactjs
 - Redux

-I do not own any image's copyright
+I do own any image's copyright